We all want a healthy and vibrant community. But life isn’t always easy – sometimes it’s complicated.

 It’s time.
 Strathcona County’s Social Sustainability Framework was adopted by Council in 2007.
 Since then, there have been significant demographic, social and economic changes for residents.
 Strathcona County is beginning the renewal of its social framework through public engagement with the community.
 The renewed framework, titled Community Talk, aims to create a shared vision of social priorities in Strathcona County, clarify outcomes and roles, coordinate activities and align policies and provide overall direction to social planning and decision-making.

 Strathcona County led public engagement to rekindle discussions around the County’s Social Sustainability Framework from October 18, 2016 until December 31, 2016.
-Phase Two, taking place in January and February, involves Strathcona County reviewing and reporting on the first round of engagement’s themes.
-Phase Three involves deeper community discussions on the findings to form the basis of the renewed social framework, which leads into Phase Four, where the draft Community Talk framework will be presented to Council by the end of May, 2017.
+The ‘What We Heard’ report was presented to Priorities Committee on February 14, 2017.
+Next steps include deeper community discussions on the findings to form the basis of the renewed social framework, which leads into presentation of the draft Community Talk framework scheduled for the May 16, 2017 Priorities Committee meeting.

 For more information: